 When it comes to your adventure, some of the activities can only be done by booking a tour (all for your safety) and some tours can be as high as 400 USD.
-Some people think Phong Nha is a little bit expensive to visit but believe me, amazing experiences await you irrespective of which budget category you fall under.
+Some people think Phong Nha is a little bit expensive to visit but believe me, amazing experiences await you regardless of which budget category you fall under.
 Everything here is worth it.
-The tip here is to pick the suitable option for your budget and this article is written to help you out.
+The tip is to pick the suitable option for your budget and this article is written to help you out.
 The structure of this article is slightly different than normal because the adventure levels are included for you to make your final decision.

 Update: Unfortunately the Vietnamese government has approved the construction of a cable car system in this area, against the wishes of thousands of people.
 Nature is threatened.
 We can only hope that this is a clean addition to the park in which it allows tourists to view the area without damaging the ecosystem of the Phong Nha Ke Bang National Park.
-What we urge you too is to just please be wary when you travel.
+We urge you to just please be wary when you travel.
 Do not throw trash here and there and please, respect the locals.

 Phong Nha Ke Bang and Hang Son Doong Cave